aaronmbos/personal-site/_posts/64_ffmpeg-command-anatomy.md

 ffmpeg [global_options] {[input_file_options] -i input_url} ... {[output_file_options] output_url} ...
 ```

 The first piece of the command `ffmpeg` is the entry point to the FFmpeg executable.
-Unless you've modified the name of the executable or have an alias set up to call, the FFmpeg executable this value will be consistent no matter where you're running the command.
-In its simplest form, FFmpeg is a program that accepts one or more inputs, processes those inputs, and produces one or more output files.
-I found the FFmpeg "API" to be quite composable once I was able to understand the high-level structure of commands.
+Unless you've modified the name of the executable or have configured an alias to call it, invoking the FFmpeg executable will be consistent no matter where you're running the command.
+In its simplest form, FFmpeg is a program that accepts one or more inputs, processes those inputs, and produces one or more outputs.
+I found the FFmpeg "API" to be quite composable once I was able to grasp the high-level command structure.

 ### Global Options